Table of Contents

 Set goals for yourself while you are recovering from your hip replacement surgery.
 Chances are you will be able to get back out there with as much power, accuracy, and distance as you once had.
 Some golfers find they play better as they are no longer in pain.

-Best Golf Swing After Hip Replacement (Our Top Tips)
+5 Important Tips for Your Golf Swing After Your Hip Replacement

 Many golfers can return to the same swing after a hip replacement.
 They work on making sure they are not in a poor position, according to the doctor, and then they go for it.

-Here are some of our top tips for putting together the best golf swing to avoid hip pain and encouraging the best movement after a hip replacement.
+Here are some tips for putting together the best golf swing to avoid hip pain and encourage the best movement after a hip replacement.

-Start Slow – Don’t Swing For The Fences Right Away
+1. Start Slow, Don’t Swing for the Fences Right Away

 I would highly recommend starting slow the first few times you put a golf club back in your hand.
 Spend some time hitting a few chips and pitches and takes some swings with a mid or short iron.